xiehb-evolution/hybrid-effects/README.md

 # Analysis of genetics underlying hybrid effect variation in a Eurasian pig cross
-Analysis carried out by Hai-Bing Xie (xiehb@mail.kiz.ac.cn), Zi-Qin Huang, Li-Gang Wang, and Long-Chao Zhang in consultation with Ya-Ping Zhang, Chung-I Wu and Li-Xian Wang.
+Analysis carried out by Hai-Bing Xie (xiehb@mail.kiz.ac.cn), Zi-Qin Huang, Li-Gang Wang, and Long-Chao Zhang in consultation with Ya-Ping Zhang and Li-Xian Wang.

 # Overview